Our Writers

 Mary Onions has been a journalist and a drama teacher and is now concentrating on writing.
 She has won awards for her short stories and has had plays performed at venues in Faversham, St. Albans and in Canterbury.

-She is a member of the Marlowe Artists' Network and the Marlowe Writers Room where her play Finding Turner is being developed under the guidance of the Marlowe Dramaturg, Leo Butler.
+She is a member of the Marlowe Theatre Artists' Network and the Marlowe Theatre Writers' Room where her play Finding Turner was developed under the guidance of the Marlowe Dramaturg, Leo Butler.

 She is always looking for new opportunities to showcase her writing.